The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

 King Balak expresses an exclusively geo-political understanding of the situation.
 A new player has emerged on the regional stage, demanding a share of the resources.
 It makes sense that the old guard would seek to repel the newcomer.
 Especially when that newcomer threatens the current social and political order.
 Balak, a political leader, is driven by realpolitik.
 For a king, this approach is legitimate.

 But for Bilaam – a major prophet with exhaustive knowledge of Israel’s origins – this level of understanding is unacceptable.
 For him to adopt such a narrow and neutral geo-political approach is actually destructive.
-A prophet of his stature should have a broad perspective that takes Israel’s destiny into consideration.
+A prophet of his stature should have a broad perspective that takes Israel’s mission and destiny into consideration.

 When the Creator asks Bilaam “What do these people want of you?”
 (Bamidbar 22:9), this isn’t meant rhetorically.
 It’s a question of how Bilaam understands the situation.
 When Balaam answers by essentially just repeating Balak’s words, this expresses that he prefers to limit his perspective to a surface-level geo-political understanding of events.
 From this moment on, his actions should be seen as criminal.